 - Do keyword research.
 The fastest way to estimate real world demand for your travel blog niche, is to do keyword research.
 That means using a free tool like Twinword Ideas or more advanced tool suite like Ahrefs, to look up the most popular keywords within your prospective travel blogging niche.
 This will give you an indicator of what people are actively searching for online, how many of them are seeking content on these topics and will give you insights about what they’re willing to spend money on.

 - Conduct a competitor analysis.
 Competitor analysis simply means checking out what your competitors are already doing.
 Like it or not, every possible travel blogging niche (that’s worth getting into) will already have established competitors—but that’s a good thing.
-You can take a close look at their blogs, research their monetization strategies and use tools like Ahrefs to learn how they drive traffic to their blog as well.
+You can take a close look at their blogs, research their monetization strategies and use tools like Ahrefs to learn how they drive traffic to their blog and set up Google Alerts to monitor their activities as well.
 Chances are, if your competitors are profiting from their travel blogs—you can do it too.